How Our Life Purpose Has Been Reduced To Social Media Likes

 The Biting Teeth Of Social Media

-They wonder what’s wrong them, why they’re liked, disliked, or accepted by others.
+They wonder what’s wrong me, why they’re liked, disliked, or accepted by others, all from a virtual machine.

-Going online on social media, where there’s peer-to-peer competition, is one of the most important activities that they do.
+Going online on social media, where there’s peer-to-peer competition, is one of the most important activities we now do.

 This is where they search for, and find their sense of identity, which is an extremely important part of their personal development.